 How Do You Make a Relapse Prevention Plan for the Holidays?

 Honestly evaluate the risk to your sobriety for each of the triggers that you expect—and even ones you think are unlikely to pop up.
 If an event is going to be extremely difficult or overwhelming for you, it is okay to skip it.
-You can also plan on not spending a lot of time at the event.
+You can also plan on not spending much time at the event.
 You can arrive late, wish everyone a happy holiday and leave early.

-You can also change your usual holiday traditions to better fit with your sober lifestyle.
+You can also change your usual holiday traditions to fit your sober lifestyle better.
 Do something for others that you may have never done before—volunteer at a food pantry or soup kitchen, or ring bells for the Salvation Army.
 Be aware of becoming too tired, or too hungry, and how those things can affect your mood.
 Make your most important present be your presence—where you are truly present and enjoying the moment.

 Being grateful is important all year long, but around the holidays it can be especially so.
 Take a few moments anytime you notice feeling stressed to take a couple of deep breaths and mentally list five things for which you are grateful.
 Your list doesn’t have to impact the world, just as long as it is meaningful to you.
 Notice how you feel after your deep breaths and the brief time you spent being grateful.

 Maintaining your sobriety through the holidays without a relapse doesn’t have to be painful.
 Make it your plan to enjoy relapse-free holidays with those you love.

 Plan for Relapse-Free Holidays in Florida with the Help of Gulf Breeze Recovery

 If you or someone you care about has an ongoing history of substance abuse and relapse, contact Gulf Breeze Recovery today at 833.551.2304 to learn more about our program, which has helped so many people overcome their addiction and embrace life.
 We help people not just to survive, but to thrive.